Introduction

 You can:

-- Change text
+- Change text across multiple layers

-- Update color
+- Update colors instantly

-- Adjust size
+- Adjust sizes

-- Apply styles
+- Apply styles to multiple elements

 Figma Automation vs Manual Workflow